gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ```
 Proxies watch for changes to the plan and update the map accordingly.

-When the updater queries the proxy via `/v1/webapi/find?host=[host_uuid]`, the proxies query the map to determine the value of `agent_auto_upgrade: true`.
+When the updater queries the proxy via `/v1/webapi/find?host=[host_uuid]`, the proxies query the map to determine the value of `agent_autoupdate: true`.

-Upgrading all agents generates the following additional backend write load:
+Updating all agents generates the following additional backend write load:
-- One write per page of the rollout plan per upgrade group.
+- One write per page of the rollout plan per update group.
 - One write per auth server every 10 seconds, during rollouts.

 ### REST Endpoints